nikhilcusc/CoroFlask/README.md

 ### TODO list:

 - [x] Get both the charts displaying.
 - [x] Update 'updateChart' function to toggle between daily, weekly, biweekly avergaes.
 	- [x] Add 3-day period for completeness.
+	- [ ] Take averages instead of showing just the dates's values.
 - [x] Add a back button.
 - [ ] Update to select any county from a drop down. (new branch)
 	- [ ] Implement drop down over a text box.
 - [x] Fix reading CountyName from a list.
 - [x] Add empty validation check on entered County Name.
 	- [ ] Improve validation checks.
 Maybe use a list of countynames and compare if the entered text is one of them?
 - [x] Stacked charts to show each periods gain increase.
 	- [x] Add stacked chart for deaths.
 - [x] Fix width of graphs.
 Now they are going to the end of browser window.
 - [x] UpdateChart function to update the stacked charts.
 - [x] Remove old non stacked charts.
 	- [ ] Maybe give user option to select if they want to see stacked or not?
 - [x] Remove second y axis on stacked graphs.